heybeaux/heybeaux.dev/src/content/blog/the-bug-that-ai-couldnt-see.md

 ## The Quiet

-After dinner, the house was still.
-Kids asleep.
+After work, the house was still.
+Kids were out with mum riding their bikes.
 No Slack.
 No calls.

 I opened my laptop and looked at the form responses one more time.